webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 %

 - **Three-tiered**
   - **core layer**: network backbone. layer 3 switches. redundant traffic to network. full mesh with distribution layer 3 switches.
   - **distribution/aggregation layer**: redundant layer 3 switches. full or partial mesh link to each layer 3 switch.
     - implement traffic policies, such as routing boundaries, filtering, or quality of service (QoS).
   - **access/edge layer**: allow connection to network. layer 2 switches.
 - **Software-defined networking**
   - **Software-defined network**: virtual networks.
   - **Application layer / Management Plane**:
     - **Application layer**: communication resource requests or information about the network.
-    - **Management plane**: monitor traffic conditions, the status of the network, gain insights.
+      - monitor traffic conditions, the status of the network, gain insights.
       - cisco communication port for changing settings.
 SSH, SNMP, NetFlow, and syslog.
   - **Control layer / Control Plane**:
     - **Control layer**: how to route a data packet on the network and to make decisions about how traffic should be prioritized, secured, forwarded.